 How to Manage Sibling Rivalry

 Sibling rivalry is not all bad.
-In fact, it can be helpful because it can teach children how to solve problems.
-Parents should not get too involved in their children's arguments.
-Parents cannot force children to get along but they can teach them problem-solving skills and cooperation.
+In fact, it can be helpful.
+It can teach children how to understand other people’s points of view, compromise and solve problems.
+Parents should not get too involved in their children's arguments unless there is risk of physical harm.
+Whenever possible, parents should encourage them to resolve the problem themselves.

 Here are some ways to manage sibling rivalry:

-- Be a role model to teach your child positive problem-solving skills.
+- Be a role model.
+Teach your child positive problem-solving skills.

-- Praise your children to build their self-confidence.
+- Praise your children when they are working hard and following directions.
+This helps build their self-confidence.

-- Spend time with your children to reassure them that they are loved.
+- Spend time with your children.
+Let them know that they are loved.